M2Team/NanaZip/ReadMe.md

         creation and extraction support for esd archives.
   - [ ] Try to add pri archive extracting support.
   - [ ] Try to add smart extraction.
-  - [ ] Add language encoding switching support for file names in File Manager.
+  - [ ] Try to add language encoding switching support for file names in File Manager.
 (Suggested by 刘泪 and zjkmxy.)
-  - [ ] Add deleting source after archiving support.
+  - [ ] Try to add deleting source after archiving support.
 (Suggested by OrionGrant.)
+  - [ ] Try to add an option when extracting an archive to open the folder where you extracted the files, like WinRAR.
+(Suggested by maicol07.)
 - 4.x Series (2025 Q3)
   - [ ] Try to add recovery record support for 7z archives.
 (Suggested by SakuraNeko.)